bbauska/W3Cx-2of5/README.md

 play the file above in Internet Explorer, the browser would have tried to play .wav, failed and played the .mp3 version instead.

-The following table lists the <source> element's attributes:
+The following table lists the &lt;source&gt; element's attributes:

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------------- 107.  (###) -------------------------------------->